 (2) If a supply authority makes default in the due discharge of any of its obligations under subsection (1), then without prejudice to any other liability at law or in equity to which it may be subject, the supply authority so in default shall forfeit and pay to the public authority, whose works or property have or has been damaged, a sum not exceeding $200 for every such default and a further sum not exceeding $100 for each day or part of a day during which any such default is continued after notice thereof in writing has been served by the said public authority upon the said supply authority as shall be fixed and ordered by the Director.

-[Section 19 amended by No. 113 of 1965 s.
+[Section 19 amended: No. 113 of 1965 s.
 8; No. 89 of 1994 s.
 80; No. 63 of 1996 s.
 7.]

-20. Interference with works of public authorities and vice versa
+20. Interference by supply authority with works of public authority or by public authority with works of supply authority

 (1) Subject to this Act and to the regulations made and from time to time in force under this Act —